FrostWalk/GitHub-Inviter/README.md

-in order for this app to work, it needs an organization [Personal access token](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/managing-requests-for-personal-access-tokens-in-your-organization) with read and write permissions on members.
+in order for this app to work, it needs an organization [Personal access token](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/managing-requests-for-personal-access-tokens-in-your-organization) with **read and write permissions on members.**

 ### Credit

 Thanks to
-*[Code, Applied To Life](https://medium.com/code-applied-to-life/automated-github-organization-invites-3e940aa27040#.sikfvzyaj)* this app is heavily inspired by to their work.
+*[Code, Applied To Life](https://medium.com/code-applied-to-life/automated-github-organization-invites-3e940aa27040#.sikfvzyaj)* this app is heavily inspired by their work.